 - Tap Filter for that profile, and scroll to the bottom of the category list (see image below).

-- Find the "VPNs & Proxies" category, and press its button until it says "Allowed", to allow those calls.
+- Find the category highlighted in the screenshot below, and press its button until it says "Allowed", to allow those calls.

 - Press Save in the top right corner.